The location where Paola Illera's body was found

 Her body was found under the Wards Island Bridge

 For the next few years, the case went cold.
-Although you might expect the violent killing of a 13-year-old to garner massive media attention, that sadly wasn't the case.
-Instead, it seems as though Paola's murder was quickly forgotten about.
+Although you might expect the violent killing of a 13-year-old to garner massive media attention, that wasn't the case.
+Instead, it seems as though Illera's murder was quickly forgotten about.
 In comparison to news coverage of other crimes at the time, it was merely a blip on the media's radar.

 East Harlem Rapist

-In February of 1999, the police held a press conference and asked for the public's help in identifying clothing that was found at one of the crime scenes.
-They also began to distribute a sketch of the attacker, whom the media had dubbed the "East Harlem Rapist".
+In February 1999, the police held a press conference and asked for the public's help in identifying clothing that was found at one of the crime scenes.
+They also began to distribute a sketch of the attacker, whom the media had dubbed the East Harlem Rapist.

 Arohn Kee becomes a suspect